turingschool/frontend-mod-1-prework/section2/reflection.md

 || checks that one of two conditions is true

 6. What questions do you still have about `if` statements and/or functions?

 I had a question on the functions exercise, in "PART 1: Function Syntax" the first example places a semicolon after the close curly brace.
 I did not follow that pattern.
 Should the final curly brace have a semicolon immediately after?

-function printName() {
-  console.log("Severus Snape");
-};